-Food label for oatmeal
+Food label for a granola bar

 Serving size: The serving size lists how many calories and nutrients are in one serving of the food.
-If you eat twice the serving size, you are getting twice the calories, fat, sodium, etc.
+If you eat twice the serving size, you are getting twice the calories, fat, carbs, sodium, etc.

 Calories and calories from fat: Calories are a measure of energy released by a food.
 Try to limit your food choices to those that have less than one-third calories from fat.

 Total fat: Total fat includes all types of fat.
 Try to eat foods low in saturated and trans fat.

 Saturated fat: Saturated fat raises LDL (the "bad") cholesterol.
 Reduce saturated fats to help protect your heart.

 Trans fat: Trans fats can raise LDL cholesterol, lower HDL cholesterol, and add to heart disease.
 Eat as little trans fats as possible.
 Avoid foods that contain "partially hydrogenated" and "hydrogenated" oils, including shortening.

 Cholesterol: Foods from animals (meat, fish, eggs, cheese, butter) have cholesterol.